jgaonakm/jericalla-mobile-api/run.md

 We've stated already that the code is divided in three funcional domains.
 Each domain has it's own .NET WebAPI project in a separate directory, with a Dockerfile for creating the corresponding container image.
 This way you can run in any environment as standalone containers or with orchestration tools.

 The APIs come with "seeded" dummy data to be ready to use.

+- Accounts and their usage, for IDs 100 to 199
+- Partners and their agreements, for IDs 100 to 199
+- SIMs with ID 100 to 199, in format `SIMXXX`, including their roaming status
+- Signal for any location passed as `string`

 Feel free to fork the repository and add your own database if required.

 ## Deployment